Thursday, January 29, 2009

 3 tablespoons confectioner's sugar (sifted)

-You can find the recipe for Fresh Ginger and Chocolate Gingerbread in the book Baking: From My Home to Yours by Dorie Greenspan or here.
+You can find the recipe for Fresh Ginger and Chocolate Gingerbread in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan or here.
 Dorie also wrote about this cake on Serious Eats and on her blog she recommends freezing this cake to have on hand.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!
 Thanks to Heather of Sherry Trifle who chose the recipe for this week and will post the recipe.

 Fresh Ginger and Chocolate GingerbreadTasting Notes